GearHost/Docs/docs/create-a-webjob.md

 7. Select the interval you wish to run your WebJob; On Demand, Scheduled or Continuous
 8. Click Create WebJob

-> For Continuous WebJobs to run Always On must be enabled and thus the CloudSite must be on a Reserved web worker node.
+> For Continuous WebJobs to run, [Always On](https://www.gearhost.com/documentation/always-on) must be enabled and thus the CloudSite must be on a Reserved web worker node.

 ###Notes
 - Code for a continuous job needs to be written to run in an endless loop
-- Reserved modes offer the Always On feature which, when enabled, prevents web apps from becoming idle
+- Reserved modes offer the [Always On](https://www.gearhost.com/documentation/always-on) feature which, when enabled, prevents web apps from becoming idle

 If you have any questions let us know and [open a support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket).